 Working with a recruiter specializing in overseas teaching can benefit your international job search.
-If your job hunting for international education employment opportunities has not paid off yet, maybe it is time for you to work with a professional recruiter specializing in recruiting educators abroad.
+If your job hunting for international education employment opportunities has not paid off yet, maybe it is time to work with a professional recruiter who specializes in recruiting educators abroad.

 Finding a teaching job overseas will take time and work, but there are steps you can take to make your job search more productive and successful.